nsarno/knock/README.md

 {"jwt": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9"}
 ```

-To make an authenticated request to your API, you need to pass the token in the request header:
+To make an authenticated request to your API, you need to pass the token via the request header:
 ```
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9
 GET /my_resources